jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 For the **Circle Collider 2D**, you can leave everything default

-Finally, set the Enemy game object's tag to Enemy.
+Finally, attach the `Enemy.cs` script to the enemy GameObject and set it's tag to Enemy.

-Now, we have a basic enemy game object.
+Now, we have a basic enemy GameObject.

 ## Setting Up Enemy Line of Sight

 An enemy should attack the player if the player is within a certain radius.

-To get started on a detection system, make a new empty game object named `LineOfSight`; this object should be **a child of the Enemy game object**.
-In order to parent them, in your hierarchy, select and drag the child object (LineOfSight) over the parent object (Enemy), if you let go of the mouse button and drop the object ontop of `Enemy`, `LineOfSight` should get indented and is now a child of the `Enemy` game object.
+To get started on a detection system, make a empty GameObject named `LineOfSight`; this object should be **a child of the Enemy GameObject**.
+In order to parent them, in your hierarchy, select and drag the child object (LineOfSight) over the parent object (Enemy), if you let go of the mouse button and drop the object ontop of `Enemy`, `LineOfSight` should get indented and is now a child of the `Enemy` GameObject.

-Now, look over to the inspector column and click the three dots at the top-right of the Transform component, select *Reset*.
-This ensures the `LineOfSight` object is at the center of the `Enemy` object.
+Now, look at the inspector column and click the three dots at the top-right of the Transform component, select *Reset*.
+This ensures the `LineOfSight` GameObject is at the center of the `Enemy` GameObject.

-Attach a Circle Collider 2D to your newly created *LineOfSight* game object.
+Attach a *CircleCollider2D* to your newly created *LineOfSight* GameObject.
 When the player enters this circle collider, it will notify the enemy to move and attack the player.
 You must make two changes:

 - Check the *IsTrigger* box.
-This way your line of sight isn't physically present and cause you to bump into things.
+This way your circle collider won't bump into other objects
-- Adjust the radius of the collider to your desired range (radius of 2 is what we chose)
+- Adjust the radius of the collider to your desired range (staff solution uses a radius of 2)

 ![](./images/fig2.2.png) Fig 2.2

-Lastly, attach your `LineOfSight.cs` script to your *LineOfSight* game object.
+Lastly, attach your `LineOfSight.cs` script to your *LineOfSight* GameObject.

 ### The Enemy Script